Eduardo-EA/FTCRR/README.md

 ![First](FtcRobotController/src/main/assets/img_1.png)

 6) Once you've located the file name "First" drag the libOpenCvAndroid453.so file on top of the "First" file (will be highlighted) to upload.
-7) To confirm if done controlled the file will be locate under "First"
+7) To confirm if done correctly the file will be locate under "First"
 ![confirm](FtcRobotController/src/main/assets/img_2.png)